Dhieu Mathok

-Dr Dhieu Mathok Diing Wol holds a PhD in Peace and Development Studies from the University of Juba.
+Wol holds a PhD in Peace and Development Studies from the University of Juba.
 He also holds a postdoctoral degree in Conflict Resolution and Peace Building from Atlantic International University (AIU) in, USA.

-Dr. Wol began his academic career at the University of Juba as an assistant professor, advancing to the position of associate professor of Conflict Resolution and Peace Building in 2012.
+Wol began his academic career at the University of Juba as an assistant professor, advancing to the position of associate professor of Conflict Resolution and Peace Building in 2012.
 He played a significant role in relocating the Center for Peace and Development Studies from Khartoum to Juba and actively participated in curriculum development initiatives.